vesalukkarila/songs-api/README.md

 ### Error responses
 - **Status code**: 409 CONFLICT
 - **Content-Type**: application/json
-- **Response body:** if trying to add duplicate of an existing song
+- **Response body:** if trying to add duplicate of an existing Song

 ```json
 {